 This will reduce the work for the army of volunteers whose job it is to clear up after you.
 It also means that the UK’s roads are more pleasant to drive on.

 Monitor your fuel consumption

-If your car has an on-board computer then it’s easy to see how many miles per gallon you are averaging.
-You can also see how the way you drive affects this figure.
+Many cars have on-board computers that show how many miles per gallon you’re averaging.
+This should help you can keep an eye on how the way you drive affects this figure.